 There are times when I receive some odd, angular, challenging album and find it so off-putting it’s downright unlikeable.
 I find it to be some sort of problem with jazz– how do so many musicians make such frenetic, shambling, unlikeable music and bemoan why the masses just don’t come running to their obvious brilliance?
 Surely it must be something wrong some with the public, not they, the composers of such onanistic, headache-inducing claptrap.
 But then there’s the other side of the coin.
 Sometimes I receive some odd, angular, challenging album and stand bewildered of all that it is– art worthy of repeated contemplation, songs that function as prayers as much as they function as the catalytic altar calls.
 Drummer Franklin Kiermyer’s latest album, Further, is, by all means, the latter.

-The drummer whose time playing with the legendary Pharoah Sanders on 1994’s Solomon’s Daughter hearkens back to that same vibe with his latest album, which he’s releasing digitally only and for free at his Further website in mp3 (as well as in WAV format for donation in addition to the usual digital sales routes of iTunes and Amazon).
+The drummer whose time playing with the legendary Pharoah Sanders on 1994’s Solomon’s Daughter hearkens back to that same vibe with his latest album, which he’s releasing digitally only).

 This album is the sound of incense burning, the extract of vinyl distilled bit and bytes.
 It’s a recording of a captured moment– the quartet of Kiermyer on drums, the general consensus Coltrane successor Azar Lawrence on saxophone, Benito Gonzalez on piano, and Juini Booth on bass spoke little about the music and some direction but essentially melded their energies together for a few spirited days in a studio in Norway.
 If Kiermyer was seriously shooting for the same vibe as John Coltrane’s A Love Supreme, he certainly pulled it off in spades.